Himorell/Himorell/README.md

 ### <div align="center">About me</div>

 I am a statistics professional and junior full-stack web developer with experience in data management and solving complex problems.
-Recently, I completed a bootcamp where I acquired skills in full web development and discovered my passion for backend development.
+Recently, I completed a bootcamp with FemCoders Malaga P1, where I acquired skills in full web development and discovered my passion for backend development.

 I enjoy constantly learning and consider myself a curious and resourceful person who is always striving for improvement.
 I am passionate about data analysis and manipulation, and I love applying these skills to create innovative and efficient solutions for end users.